 Ensuring the Welfare of Captive Silver Foxes in Need

-Black Foxes UK is raising funds through the Forever Foxy Campaign to assist in the neutering, recapture and re-homing of silver foxes in need.
-Reducing the risk of escape, Injury and death whilst preventing the potential for inbreeding, exotic pet overpopulation and hybridisation with native wild foxes.
+The Black Foxes UK Forever Foxy Campaign aims to assist in the neutering, recapture and re-homing of silver foxes in need.
+Together with our community outreach and education programs, we seek to reduce the risk of escape, injury and death, whilst preventing the potential for inbreeding, exotic pet overpopulation and hybridisation with native wild foxes.

 What Are We Fundraising For?

 We believe that educated consumers make educated choices.
-With equipment and funds to organise and run education events, Black Foxes UK aim's to promote awareness of animal welfare topics relating to the silver fox and it's commercial production - both as a pelt and as an exotic pet - by providing the information consumers need in order to make informed choices and to prevent impulse purchases.
+With equipment and funds to organise and run education events, Black Foxes UK aim's to promote awareness of animal welfare topics relating to the silver fox and it's commercial production by providing the information consumers need in order to make informed choices and to prevent impulse purchases.

 Reaching sexual maturity is one of the main reasons silver foxes escape and are re-homed.
 Non-neutered silver foxes have a naturally strong desire to follow the "call of the wild" - which increases undesirable behaviours such as urine marking, seasonal aggression and the desire to roam.
 Seasonal hormonal changes also increases the potency of reproductive hormones and pheromones, which can attract unwanted attention from wild foxes.

 Preventing silver foxes from breeding has many benefits, including:

 - Reducing Re-homing - Neutered silver foxes are much less likely to develop the unwanted and undesirable behaviours related to sexual maturity and breeding that often results in the need for re-homing.

 - Preventing Inbreeding - Non-neutered silver foxes will readily breed with siblings if they are not separated and correctly secured during the breeding season, which can result in unwanted pregnancies and inbred litters.